ratwolfzero/ratwolfzero/README.md

 - **Mathematical Games & Patterns**: Strategy and computation in the Game of Nim and Cellular Automata.
 - **Dimensional Exploration**: Investigating emergent dimensions and spatial structures.
 - **Iterative Processes**: Sequences and behaviors from repeated rules, like the Collatz Conjecture.
 - **Physical Pattern Formation**: Simple rules generating complex structures, as in diffusion-limited aggregation.
+- **Quaternion Geometry**: Smooth 3D rotations using 4D algebra; revealing symmetry, stability, and the beauty of non-commutative transformations.

 Each project offers a window into the hidden patterns and fundamental principles shaping mathematical systems.